I wanted to make a list of the best days out in the UK, given that we haven’t got long of the summer left.

 I’ve written a guide to a day in Bath, that really gets down to what you should do.
 Basically though, the spa, Sally Lunn’s, some shopping, and a nice hotel to top it off – if you’ve got the time to extend your day.

-8. Go and eat in Padstow
+8. Go sightseeing in Belfast

 I have very fond memories of Padstow as a child.
 We visited on holiday and I can remember eating fish and chips while watching the boats and people go by.